nebogeo/creative-kids-coding-cornwall/doc/docs.md

-# dBsCode Minecraft Documentation
+# dBsCode Minecraft Cheat Sheet

 This is for the dBsCode taster sessions.
-Quick cheat sheet of all the functions needed for the workshop.
+Quick cheat sheet of all the functions and everything needed for the workshop.

 # functions